MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/extensibility-changes-73.md

 ## Metadata changes to enable extensibility

-The following table lists show changes made for enabling extensibility for specific metadata on these objects.
-These changes vary from instance to instance, so please consult the specific implementation to review changes.
+The following table lists changes made for enabling extensibility for specific metadata on these objects.
+These changes vary from instance to instance, you can consult the specific implementation to review the changes.

 | Change |
 | -------------|